 With the development of today’s technology and the rise of social media channels, many young adults are experiencing the challenges that come with these changes.
 Especially for teens, mental traumas from having an unusual nose shape or appearance are prevalent.
 On the other hand, there are also cases where an individual’s misshapen nose causes breathing difficulties.

 For these reasons, considering a nose job is understandable.
-Teens may opt for rhinoplasty surgery to improve their looks, attain more symmetry, and achieve harmony in their facial structure.
-Others also seek help from a plastic surgeon to make it easier to breathe, reduce snoring, and sleep better.
+Teens may opt for rhinoplasty to improve their looks, attain more symmetry, and achieve harmony in their facial structure.
+Others also seek help from a cosmetic doctor to make it easier to breathe, reduce snoring, and sleep better.

 At what Age can you get a Nose Job?

-Following the principles of cosmetic surgery, a nose job is only appropriate for patients who have already gone through facial maturity.
+Following the principles of cosmetic medicine , a nose job is only appropriate for patients who have already gone through facial maturity.
 This development happens when a person’s nose stops growing further.
 Individuals achieve complete nasal maturity at different times.

 In general, females reach maturity between the ages of fifteen or sixteen years old.
 For males, they get complete development at the ages of seventeen or eighteen years.
-Therefore, it is necessary to be at least these age limits before undergoing any plastic surgery.
+Therefore, it is necessary to be at least these age limits before undergoing any cosmetic enhancements.

 Why Is Age Important in Rhinoplasty Surgery?